lmapii/practical-zephyr/04_practice/readme.md

 #### Macrobatics: Declaring compatilble drivers and device object

-I promised that we won't go into detail about [Zephyr's device driver model][zephyr-drivers] - and we won't.
+I promised that we wouldn't go into detail about [Zephyr's device driver model][zephyr-drivers] - and we won't.
 In this section, we'll only look at how the device instances are defined and how the connection with the nodes in the devicetree is established.

 The two responsible parts within `gpio_nrfx.c` for defining the instances are the following: